 The bill would amend the Government Code relating to natural disaster housing recovery.
 It would designate the General Land Office (GLO) as the state agency responsible for receiving and administering federal and state funds appropriated for long-term natural disaster recovery.
-The bill would require the Hazard Reduction and Recovery Center at Texas A&M University (the

-Center) to review and certify local housing recovery plans submitted by units of local government located in coastal counties and would establish criteria for approving those plans.
+The bill would require the Hazard Reduction and Recovery Center at Texas A&M University (the Center) to review and certify local housing recovery plans submitted by units of local government located in coastal counties and would establish criteria for approving those plans.
 It would require the Center to provide recommendations to the Texas Department of Insurance (TDI) regarding the development of policies, procedures, and education programs to enable the efficient reporting and settling of housing claims following disasters.
-It would require GLO to work with the Texas Division of Emergency Management and the Federal Emergency Management Agency as necessary to review and approve local housing recovery plans, and would require GLO to submit approved plans to the Governor's office for review.
+It would require GLO to work with the Texas Division of Emergency Management and the Federal Emergency Management Agency as necessary to review and approve local housing recovery plans.
+A plan approved by GLO would be valid for four years.
 The bill would give GLO the ability to limit the number of plans it reviews annually and would require GLO to keep sufficient permanent staff to review the plans.